-- The MySQL account must have access to all permissions using the GRANT Command, including creating databases. - The database configuration must include the options detailed in the "Using the MySQL Instance from the Installer" above section. - The SQL instance must be open to access from other computers.
+- The MySQL account must have access to all permissions using the GRANT Command, including creating databases. - The database configuration must include the options detailed in the "Using the MySQL Instance from the Installer" on the previous page topic above. - The SQL instance must be open to access from other computers.
 This means the bindaddress option should not be set to 127.0.0.1 or localhost.